Georg Kajanus Biog

 Five years later, Kajanus used his youthful experiences of the colorful night life of Paris to invent Sailor.
 Under Kajanus' leadership, Sailor was awarded numerous gold and silver records for its success in Europe and Australia in the 1970s.
 Kajanus' singles and albums for Sailor achieved Top 10 and Top 20 chart status throughout Europe and the UK; the most successful being the Kajanus-penned 'A Glass Of Champagne' (UK No.2, Germany No.3, Australia No.5, Switzerland No.2) and 'Girls, Girls, Girls' (UK No.7, Germany No.2, Australia No.14, Switzerland No.3).

-Kajanus has recently been working with stage-screenwriter Roberto Trippini and actress-writer Barbie Wilde on a new Sailor Musical, based on his original story of The Red Light Review, which subsequently became the group Sailor in the 1970s.
+Kajanus has collaborated with actress-writer Barbie Wilde and stage-screenwriter Roberto Trippini on a new Sailor Musical, based on his original story of The Red Light Review, which subsequently became the group Sailor in the 1970s.
 The musical contains many original Sailor songs, along with new material written by Kajanus, and is being developed for stage and screen.